syntaxseed/terminalfaker/CONTRIBUTING.md

 1. Ensure any development or build artifacts are removed before commiting your work.
 2. Use clear and descriptive comments, commit messages and pull request details.
+3. If you have many commits in your PR, please rebase and squash them together.
+4. If the main project has been updated you may need to rebase your PR onto master.
-3. Check other PRs for conflicts with your own.
+5. Check other PRs for conflicts with your own.
-4. Increase the version number found in terminal.js.
+6. Increase the version number found in terminal.js.
 Use SemVer.

+### Help With PRs and Git

+* Q: I need to change something in my branch after I submitted a PR.
+Can I?
+  * A: Yes, you can add more commits to your branch and the PR will be updated with them.
+Please add a comment to the PR to explain what you added.

+* Q: I was asked to rebase my PR.
+What do I do?
+  * A: Changes were made to master or other PRs were merged in and your PR is no longer based on the latest code and likely has conflicts.
+You can update your fork, then replay your changes onto the latest version so that merging your PR will be possible.
+Here is a guide: https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request

 ## Code of Conduct